pytorch/pytorch/docs/source/fx.rst

 In general, writing your transformation through graph manipulation is a good fit if you need to make a few small changes or if you need a global view of your graph.
-However, if you need to entirely rewrite your graph, you may want to look at constructing your graph with Proxies (i.e: retracing).
+However, if you need to entirely rewrite your graph, you may want to look at constructing your graph with Proxies (i.e. retracing).

 Examples
 ~~~~~~~~